-What Happens to Student Loans in a Philadelphia Bankruptcy?
+What Happens to Student Loans if You File Bankruptcy in Pennsylvania?

-As you may already be aware, student loans can’t usually be discharged in bankruptcy.
+Student loan debt is a growing national concern.
+Americans owe an estimated $1.53 trillion in student loan debt.
+Defaulting on student loan payments could adversely impact your ability to rent an apartment, purchase a car, or qualify for a mortgage.
+As you may already be aware, student loans cannot usually be discharged in bankruptcy.
 There are exceptions to that rule, but the truth remains: student debt is very hard to get rid of.

-First, let’s examine what it would take to get your student loans discharged under the “undue hardship” law.
+First, it is important to examine what it would take to get your student loans discharged under the “undue hardship” law.
 To determine whether you’d be eligible, courts will use the “Brunner Test.”

 The Brunner test requires you to show: